saadbenda/ChatBot-With-JAVA-Quiz/README.md

 *L'application reconnait les nouveaux utilisateurs et les anciens (ex. saad)*

 ### The GuiView / *La GuiView*
 **To start the application, write this line `> python Controller.py` on your console.
 Then choose GuiView.
-You can change the style of the view by opening the .ui files contained in the file 'view' with qt designer for example**
+You can change the style of the view by opening the .ui files contained in the folder 'view' with qt designer for example**
 *Pour lancer l'application, écrivez cette ligne `> python Controller.py` dans votre console.
 Puis choisissez GuiView.
 Vous pouvez changer le style de la vue en ouvrant les fichiers .ui contenues dans le dossier 'view' avec qt designer par exemple*
 #### The Main Window / *La fenêtre principale*
 **/!\ I did not have time to finish the chat between the bot and the user, I will do it in the next commit**